 3. Area surveillance

-Radar can be used to surveil large areas.
-Borders or important areas can be monitored using this tool.
-With its ability to detect intrusions or suspicious activity, radar makes a good area surveillance tool.
+Radar can be used to monitor large areas, both indoors and outdoors.
+This capability is especially useful for use at borders or critical areas.
+With its ability to detect intrusions or suspicious activity, radar is an excellent area surveillance tool.

-In the event of a natural disaster, radar can be used to detect the location of victims.
-With radar, victims under the rubble at the disaster site can be tracked easily.
+This is where radar can be used to locate victims.
+With this device, victims trapped under rubble at a disaster site can be easily tracked.

 5. Traffic surveillance

-For companies wanting to sell radar security in Indonesia, Type Approval Certification Services for ICT Products are available to assist with this process.
-This service includes preparing technical and legal documents, conducting required testing, ensuring compliance with regulations, helping companies streamline the certification process, and giving consumers confidence in certified products.
+For companies wishing to sell radar security products, Dimulti, as a Type Approval Service, can assist with this process.
+Our services include preparing technical and legal documents, conducting necessary testing, ensuring compliance with national regulations, and helping companies streamline the certification process.
+[UN]